 There are only a couple of accommodation options in Glazier’s Bay so most Fat Pig Farm guests stay in nearby Cygnet or Huonville where there are loads of accommodation providers who will give you a lift to the feast.

 We didn’t have a car when we visited Tasmania so we got the bus from Hobart to the charming (and slightly hippie) town of Cygnet.
+But if you like to explore the city with comfort, you can consider Hobart car rental under 21 to improve your travel experience.

 We stayed at The 2C’s Bed and Breakfast in Cygnet because it was one of the cheaper options in the area but it was clean, cosy and offered an inclusive breakfast of toasts, cereals and condiments.